TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 11/Romans 11.8.md

 ---

-according as it is written, God gave them a spirit of stupor, eyes that they should not see, and ears that they should not hear, unto this very day.
+According as it is written, "God gave them a spirit of stupor, eyes that they should not see, and ears that they should not hear, to this very day."